 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed unplanned pregnancy.
+In the last section, we discussed unplanned pregnancy.
 This included when partners disagree, the acceptance technique and termination.

-On this track, we will discuss undiagnosed depression and when depression leads to addiction.
+In this section, we will discuss undiagnosed depression and when depression leads to addiction.
 Do you have a client who is pregnant and using addiction to battle postpartum depression?
-How do your experiences compare with those presented on this track?
+How do your experiences compare with those presented in this section?

 In the end, Jocelyn had a cesarean section.
 After repetitive negative thoughts such as, "What if my uterus doesn’t contract?
 What if my cervix doesn’t dilate?"
 Jocelyn had finally convinced herself that it actually would not be safe even to attempt a vaginal delivery.